eastmaels/utopian.io/README.md

 Replace path with the path to the generated .pem files.
 You may need to authorise your browser in using a self-signed SSL certificate

+### Set SC Utopian App
+Add the enviroment variable UTOPIAN_APP using the app name of your Steem Connect oauth application.
+You can create a SC app here https://v2.steemconnect.com/apps/create.
+The same app will have to be used and setup in the backend github.com/utopian-io/api.utopian.io.

 ### Run The Frontend
 npm run dev-server